achieve-internet/wsdl_docs/README.md

 There are 2 possible ways to import a WSDL via REST:
 1. First create your WSDL Doc Service (see Create a WSDL Doc Service below).
 1. Then import the .wsdl file itself via:
-    1. File (see Import a WSDL to an Existing Service by WSDL file below) OR
+    1. File(s) (see Import a WSDL to an Existing Service by WSDL file below) OR
     1. URL of WSDL resource (see Update a WSDL Doc Service's Operations by URL of WSDL resource below)
 ### cURL commands for the operations enabled by this module:
 Note: Use HTTP Basic Auth for these APIs (Username/password is the credentials for the account with 'WSDL Docs Operations using Services module' permissions setup on DevPortal)*